Torri Edwards: 2008 Olympics

 At the 2008 Olympic finals for the women's 100 meters, Edwards stated that she thought she had false started and apparently hesitated, believing that the officials were going to call a false start.

 Edwards eventually finished eighth place with a time of 11.20, an under-par performance for the American sprinter, who has a best time of 10.78.
 Edwards states:

 I thought I moved before the gun,...I kind of hesitated because I expected to hear a second gun.
 It threw me off a lot.
 It's pretty tough.

 However, Edwards actually had a reaction time of 0.179 seconds, which was not the fastest or the slowest of the eight runners.
 It is possible, therefore, that Edwards had not applied enough pressure on the blocks to trigger a false start warning, however she twitched her upper body, but possibly left her feet solid."

-Another disappointment came in the 4×100 m relay when the American team dropped the baton in the semi-final due to a misunderstanding between Edwards, on the top bend, and Lauryn Williams on the anchor leg.
+Another disappointment came in the 4 × 100 m relay when the American team dropped the baton in the semi-final due to a misunderstanding between Edwards, on the top bend, and Lauryn Williams on the anchor leg.
 Williams picked up the baton to finish the race in last place, but the USA was disqualified because she had had to run out of her lane in order to retrieve the baton.

 International competitions

 Coaching career

+Torri Edwards was a sprint track coach at North Carolina State University from 2017 - 2022.

-Torri Edwards was named head track coach at Kentucky State University in August 2015.
+Torri Edwards was named head track coach at Kentucky State University from August 2015 - 2020.

-She worked 2 seasons with the UK track and field programs.
+She worked seasons with the UK Kentucky Wildcats track and field programs from 2013 - 2015.

 Coach Edwards served as an assistant coach in the Riverside Community College track and field program.
 While serving as an assistant at RCC, Edwards helped the men's track and field team capture conference and state titles in 2012 and 2013.

-Edwards most recently worked as a volunteer assistant at Cal Poly Pomona the past two years.
+Edwards most recently worked as a volunteer assistant at Cal Poly Pomona the past two years (2012-2014).
 She helped Angela Garcia reach the NCAA Division II National Championships in just her first collegiate season of track and field.
 Garcia also earned All-West Region honors for her work in the 100- and 200-meter events.
+At the 2013 California Collegiate Athletic Association (CCAA) Track & Field Championships, CPP placed second on the men's side for the best finish since 2006 while the women finished third to mark the first top-three result in more than a decade.
+The two teams combined for six individual conference champions while 25 Broncos received All-CCAA honors.